Margaret Haughery: Businesswoman

-During the yellow fever epidemic in New Orleans in the 1850s Margaret went about from house to house, without regard to race or creed, nursing the victims and consoling the dying mothers with the promise to look after their little ones.
-Eventually, she helped open the St. Theresa's Orphan Asylum on Camp Street.
-St. Theresa's Church was also practically built by Margaret, in conjunction with Sister Regis.
+During the yellow fever epidemic in New Orleans in the 1850s, Margaret visited households across the city to provide care to those affected, without distinction of race or religion.
+She also offered reassurance to dying mothers by undertaking responsibility for the care of their children.
+In this period, she assisted in the establishment of St. Theresa's Orphan Asylum on Camp Street.
+St. Theresa's Church was likewise constructed largely through her efforts, in cooperation with Sister Regis.

-With money Margaret saved from her wages, she purchased two cows to supply milk for the children.
-She bought a small milk cart and sold the fresh surplus milk in the Vieux Carré (French Quarter).
-Soon she started a dairy with nineteen cows.
-The dairy prospered and was expanded.
-Margaret increased her stock and began selling cream and butter.
-Within two years Margaret had a dairy herd of forty cows and a profitable business.
-She became known among all classes as a businesswoman who sold her produce through the community from her handcart.
-She also underwrote the St Vincent de Paul Infant Asylum at Race and Magazine, which opened in 1862.
+Using savings from her wages, Margaret purchased two cows to provide milk for orphaned children.
+She later acquired a small milk cart and sold surplus milk in the Vieux Carré (French Quarter).
+This activity developed into a dairy operation with nineteen cows, which proved commercially successful and was subsequently expanded.
+Margaret increased production to include cream and butter, and within two years the herd had grown to forty cows.
+The dairy became a profitable enterprise, and she was widely recognised as a businesswoman who sold her goods directly within the community.
+She also financially supported the St Vincent de Paul Infant Asylum at Race and Magazine Streets, which opened in 1862.